Kyle Isbel Player Props: Royals vs. Cardinals

 Cardinals Pitching Rankings

-- The Cardinals have a 4.46 team ERA that ranks 20th among all league pitching staffs.
+- The Cardinals' 4.53 team ERA ranks 22nd among all MLB pitching staffs.

-- Cardinals pitchers combine to surrender 111 home runs (one per game), the fewest in the league.
+- Cardinals pitchers combine to surrender 114 home runs (one per game), the first-fewest in baseball.

-- The right-hander last pitched on Saturday against the Colorado Rockies, when he went three innings, allowing seven earned runs while giving up nine hits.
+- Matz (3-7) takes the mound for the Cardinals in his 17th start of the season.
+He's put together a 3.91 ERA in 99 2/3 innings pitched, with 93 strikeouts.

-- The 41-year-old has amassed a 7.81 ERA and 5.3 strikeouts per nine innings across 14 games this season, while allowing a batting average of .359 to his opponents.
+- In his last outing on Saturday against the Colorado Rockies, the lefty tossed six innings, giving up one earned run while surrendering five hits.

 © 2023 Data Skrive.
 All rights reserved.